Not-Klaros/Not-Klaros/README.md

 <i> building systems > writing code | computer engineering & automation @ UOW </i><br/>
 I’m a Computer Engineering student at the University of Wollongong with a focus on building real systems that actually run in the wild.
 Most of my work sits at the intersection of backend engineering, embedded systems, and full-stack development.
 I’m currently developing HelmHound, a competitive platform that brings together automation, secure transactions, and real-time systems. at the same time developing an advanced budgeting application to forecast bank account status and balance using AI and advance budgeting techniques.
 I prefer practical work over theory—designing, testing, breaking, and refining until it holds up under pressure.
 <br/><br/>
-as for electronics, vaguely into creating my own circuit boards for especialised cases. generally focused on creating firmware for ESP32s, so don't expect much.
+into electronics vaguely, creating my own circuit boards for especialised cases like drones. generally focused on creating firmware for ESP32s and learning the STM32s, so don't expect much.
 <br/>
 <p>evangelion on top</p>
 <div align="center"> «« • ————–——— ٠ ⌘ ٠ —–—————— • »» </div>